 Preventing the groaning of your dog will depend on the health issue your dog is having.
 Once the health issue is diagnosed by your veterinarian, he will recommend treatment options to help your dog become well again.
-Once the treatment options are in place, and you are consistently giving him any medication that he needs at home, his symptoms may begin to go away.
-If he is recovering, he may moan and groan less as his pain is decreasing.
+Once the treatment options are in place, and you are consistently giving him any medication that he needs at home, his symptoms should begin to go away.
+If he is recovering, he should moan and groan less as his pain is decreasing.

 If your dog is groaning due to a behavioral issue or because of his vocal breed-type, prevention may be quite tricky.
 As a dog owner, you may be simply relieved that your dog’s groaning is not due to a health concern and may be able to tolerate this sound.
 However, if the groaning is something you want to stop, you may do different things to help prevent it.
 Distracting your dog when he begins to groan may help, being sure he is always fed on a regular schedule, has a comfortable area to sleep, and gets plenty of attention from you may be ways to prevent this behavior.
-If your dog’s groaning is out of control and you are out of options, you may contact a behavioral therapist or a trainer to help you reduce your dog’s groaning to a minimum.
+If your dog’s groaning is out of control and you are out of options, you may contact a behavioral therapist or a trainer to help you keep your dog’s groaning to a minimum.

 Cost of Groaning